evans2bm/it3038c-scripts/README.md

 Before sending the email, the system will prompt you for credentials.
 These will be the credentials for your gmail account.

 Upon Success, the script will display a success message.

+### DriveSpaceScript2 (Project 2)

+This Script is an addition to DriveSpaceScript.
+When is is ran by the user, it still pulls the same info before as follows: Machine Name, Main Disk Name, Disk Space Used, Disk Space Free and Total Disk Space.

+In addition to that information, the script will also pull the 5 largest files on the specified drive.
+It will pull information on those files as follows: Name, Directory Path, Size (MB) and Size (GB).
+These files will then be displayed as list and added to the report.

+In addition to the added info, the script is made easier to run by adding info to the Get-Credentials section on line 43:
+    Send-MailMessage -To "bengevans97@gmail.com" -From "DriveReport@gmail.com" -Subject "$CN Drive Report" -Body $Body -SmtpServer           smtp.gmail.com -Port 587 -UseSsl -Credential (Get-Credential -UserName 'bengevans97@gmail.com' -Message 'Please enter your Email         Credentials')
+The UserName was added so that the user can run the script more than once and not have to keep putting in their username.
+The password must still be specified each time.

+The username will be that of your gmail account for the email server.
+The email address in the "To" field can be specified to whatever email you want the info sent to, as long as that email allows emails from unsecure apps.

+That report will again be sent to the user as an email

 ### Lab 7